DearDon/Matrix/README.md

 # Matrix
-repo that doing matrix related calculation
+repo that doing matrix related calculation.
+It's self practice for fortran and matrix on Sep, 2011.